Associate Research Professor

 Promotions to the associate and full professor ranks, as well as reappointment at any rank at the end of a fixed term, should follow procedures used for tenure-track faculty.

-Research Professors are not members of the University Faculty.
+Research Professors are members of the RTE Faculty and have University Voting Rights.
 They are nonvoting members of their college or school faculty unless given the right to vote by the particular faculty.

-The titles “research professor,” “associate research professor,” and “assistant research professor” are available in a given college only upon satisfaction of a special approval process specified in the University Faculty’s enabling legislation.
+The titles “research professor,” “associate research professor,” and “assistant research professor” are available in a given college only upon satisfaction of a special approval process specified in the Faculty Senate’s enabling legislation.

 - To qualify for the title, individuals are expected to have achieved significant stature in the scholarly discipline, to have demonstrated the quality of research accomplishment appropriate to initiating independent research programs, and to have demonstrated a trajectory that promises a continued high level of achievement.